Coconut milk: Cheese and custard production

 Coconut milk can also be used in cheese and custard production, substituting at most 50% of milk without lowering the overall quality of the products.
 By mixing skim milk with coconut milk, one procedure develops cheeses – including a garlic-spiced soft cheese called queso de ajo, a Gouda cheese substitute, and a Roquefort substitute called "Niyoblue" (a portmanteau of niyog, "coconut", and "blue").

 Soy milk enrichment

 Coconut milk can be used to enrich the fat content of soy milk, improving its texture and taste to be closer to that of real milk.
 Coconut cream can also be added to soy milk in the production of tofu to enrich its caloric density without affecting its palatability.

 Cream of coconut

 Cream of coconut is a thick, heavily sweetened, processed coconut milk product resembling condensed milk.
-It is originally produced by the Puerto Rican company Coco López and is used most notably in piña coladas in the United States.
+It was originally produced by the Puerto Rican company Coco López and is used most notably in piña coladas in the United States.
 It can also be used for other cocktail drinks and various desserts.
-It should not be confused with or used as a substitute for coconut cream.
+It is distinct from coconut cream, and is not interchangeable.